Transfer news: Baba Rahman: Mallorca sign Chelsea defender on loan | Goal.com

 The 25-year-old will be hoping to help Mallorca maintain their status in La Liga after losing two of their opening three league games.

-Rahman teams up with Ghana duo Lumor Agbenyenu and Iddrisu Mohammed Vicente Moreno’s team for the 2019-20 season.
+The Ghana international teams up with compatriots Lumor Agbenyenu and Iddrisu Mohammed in Vicente Moreno’s team for the 2019-20 season.